 The CFA exams are nothing if not popular.
-Every year, nearly 200,000 people from hundreds of different countries register to take one.
-Every year, over 100,000 people will fail.
+Every year, over 240,000 people from over 340 different countries register to take one.
+Every year, over half of them will fail.

-Around 20% of everyone who registers for a CFA exam won’t turn up.
-At least 40% of those who do turn up will fail.In June 2015, just 42% of people passed CFA Level I and 46% passed Level II.
-Level III is the only CFA exam which a majority of candidates typically pass – and even then, the margin is small – just 53% passed CFA III in June last year.
+After the last CFA exam sitting in June 2019, just 41% of people passed CFA Level I - the lowest pass rate since 2011.
+44% passed Level II.
+Level III is the only CFA exam which a majority of candidates typically pass - and even then, the margin is small - just 56% passed CFA III in June last year.

 1. You fail the CFA exams if you haven't studied for at least 300 hours for each one

-It’s become a cliché to say that you need to study for 300 hours if you want to pass each CFA exam.
-But it’s true.
-The CFA Institute issued the following handy graphic after the June 2015 exams showing how long students had studied for.
+It's become a cliché to say that you need to study for 300 hours if you want to pass each CFA exam.
+However, like all cliché's it's true.
+Four years ago, the CFA Institute issued the following handy graphic after the June 2015 exams showing how long students had studied for.

 Source: CFA Institute